-(Ref: 40 CFR 63.6585(a), (b), and 63.6590(a)(2)(ii), (c); Subpart ZZZZ)
+(Ref.: 40 CFR 63.6590(a)(1)(iii) and (c)(1), Subpart ZZZZ)

-- 3.B.17 For Emission Points AA-012 and AA-014, any operation of the engine for any reason other than emergency operation, maintenance and testing, and operation in non-emergency situations for fifty (50) hours per year is prohibited.
-If an engine is not operated in accordance with paragraphs (a) through (c) of this condition, the engine will not be considered an emergency engine under the referenced regulation and shall meet all requirements for a corresponding non-emergency engine. - (a) There is no time limit on the use of an engine in emergency situations. - (b) The permittee may operate an engine for the purpose of maintenance checks and readiness testing, provided that the tests are recommended by federal, state or local government, the manufacturer, the vendor, or the insurance company accompanied with the engine.
+- 3.B.4 For Emission Points AA-008, AA-010, and AA-013, any operation of an engine for any reason other than emergency operation, maintenance and testing, and operation in nonemergency situations for fifty (50) hours per year is prohibited.
+If an engine is not operated in accordance with Parts (a) through (c) of this condition, the engine will not be considered an emergency engine under the referenced regulation and shall meet all requirements for a corresponding non-emergency engine: - (a) There is no time limit on the use of an engine in emergency situations. - (b) The permittee may operate an engine for the purpose of maintenance checks and readiness testing, provided that the tests are recommended by federal, state or local government, the manufacturer, the vendor, or the insurance company accompanied with the engine.
 Maintenance checks and readiness testing of an engine is limited to a maximum of one hundred (100) hours per calendar year.
 The permittee may petition the MDEQ for approval of additional hours to be used for maintenance checks and readiness testing.
-However, a petition is not required if the permittee maintains records indicating that Federal, State, or local standards require maintenance and testing of the engine beyond 100 hours per calendar year. - (c) The permittee may operate an engine for up to 50 hours per calendar year in non-emergency situations.
+However, a petition is not required if the permittee maintains records indicating that Federal, State, or local standards require maintenance and testing of the engine beyond 100 hours per calendar year. - (c) The permittee may operate an engine for up to 50 hours per calendar year in nonemergency situations.
 The 50 hours of operation in non-emergency situations are counted as part of the 100 hours per calendar year for maintenance and testing.
 The 50 hours per calendar year for non-emergency situations cannot be used for peak shaving or non-emergency demand response, or to generate income for a facility to supply power to an electric grid or otherwise supply power as part of a financial arrangement with another entity.

-''' (Ref.: 40 CFR 63.6640(f)(1) - (3); Subpart ZZZZ) (Ref.: 40 CFR 60.4211(f)(1) - (3); Subpart IIII) '''
+(Ref.: 40 CFR 63.6640(f)(1), (2), and (4), Subpart ZZZZ; and 40 CFR 60.4211(f)(1) - (3), Subpart IIII)